What Are ERISA Claims and How They Work?

 Does ERISA Apply to the Plan Involved in the Claim?

-ERISA governs the claim only if ERISA covers the plan involved in the claim.
-ERISA applies to most employee benefit plans, including employee health and retirement plans.
-ERISA does not cover certain plans, such as government plans and church plans.
+ERISA governs a claim only if the benefit plan involved is covered by ERISA.
+The law applies to most employee benefit plans, including employer-sponsored health and retirement plans.
+However, ERISA does not apply to certain plans, such as government plans and church-sponsored plans.

 Has the Employee Sought a Remedy Through Internal Claims Procedures?